aleyu0/cse15l-lab-reports/labfour.md

 So now we enter `git clone git@github.com:aleyu0/lab7.git` in bash.

 ## Run the tests demonstrating that they fail
-We now change our directory the cloned directory. `cd lab7`.
+We now change our directory the cloned directory. `cd la <tab>`, which autocompletes to `cd lab7`.
+This is because there are no other subdirectories that start with la in the current directory.

 To perform the test, we need to compile the tester file and implementation files using
 ```